-The Jar of Sunshine Inc. - Director
+The Jar of Sunshine Inc. - Executive Director

 The Jar of Sunshine Inc. Director serves as leadership for the organization.
 The director leads executive board members by initiating programming, organizing meetings and leading the efforts of the organization creatively and executively.

 Integrated Arts: Voice & Drama Studio - Voice and Acting Coach

 Voice and drama coach of virtual studio.
 Voice and drama training includes lesson planning, student evaluations, vocal and physical warm ups, audition preparation.
 Voice: Classical, jazz and contemporary.

 "Working with Chantrell has helped me grow as a singer and performer!
 Being a drama student I have found these lessons helpful in utilizing my voice in performing and singing.
 I’ve been able to gain a greater understanding of my voice and how unique each of our voices are.
 I am relatively new to voice work and have been able to advance quickly thanks to these lessons; through understanding the importance of presence, structure, and moving beyond following notes and patterns to develop character and presence behind each note.